Char-Hunt/Learning-Info-Sec/README.md

 ![PXch2](https://github.com/Char-Hunt/Learning-Info-Sec/assets/138831832/875517cd-904b-4ad8-9997-3b02b9678225)

 ##
-⚡The Importance of Being Cyber-aware: Cybersecurity Traninng and Awareness Pprograms⚡
+⚡The Importance of Being Cyber-aware: Cybersecurity Training and Awareness Programs⚡

 You cannot promise that your organization will not be breached, especially when intrusions are taking place by the thousands, even millions each hour.
 Also, when the inevitable breach happens--it's not a question of if it happens, it's actually a question of when it occurs--your stakeholders can trust your organization to respond quickly and protect their interests.
 But you should be able to say that you’ve secured the infrastructure your organization’s sustainable growth depends on.